This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 My “Reports They Actually Read” Philosophy

-After building and refining my custom reporting system, clear principles emerged that I use to separate valuable reports from expensive wallpaper.
+After building and refining my custom reporting system, four clear principles emerged:

-Principle 1: Context Over Data I don’t tell them bounce rate decreased 5%.
-I tell them their product pages are keeping visitors engaged longer, leading to higher conversion rates worth approximately £400/month.
+Principle 1: Context Over Data I don’t tell them their bounce rate decreased 5%.
+I tell them their product pages are keeping visitors engaged longer, and I estimate that’s leading to conversions worth approximately £400 a month.

 Principle 2: Decisions Over Information I don’t show them ranking changes for 500 keywords.
 I show them the 3 keywords where investment will yield the highest return.